Establish an operational fitness review

 Map operations to services.
 Map the critical business operations to the services that support them.
-In the shopping-cart example, several services might be involved: an inventory stock-management service, a shopping-cart service, and others.
+In the shopping-cart example, several services might be involved, including an inventory stock-management service and a shopping-cart service.
 To process a credit-card payment, an on-premises payment service might interact with a third-party, payment-processing service.

 Also consider the dependencies between on-premises services and Azure services.
 In the shopping-cart example, the inventory stock-management service might be hosted on-premises and ingest data entered by employees from a physical warehouse.
 However, it might store data off-premises in an Azure service, such as Azure Storage, or a database, such as Azure Cosmos DB.

 An output from these activities is a set of scorecard metrics for service operations.
-The metrics are categorized in terms of nonfunctional criteria, such as availability, scalability, and disaster recovery.
-Scorecard metrics express the operational criteria that the service is expected to meet.
+The scorecard measures criteria such as availability, scalability, and disaster recovery.
+Scorecard metrics express the operational criteria that you expect the service to meet.
 These metrics can be expressed at any level of granularity that's appropriate for the service operation.

 The scorecard should be expressed in simple terms to facilitate meaningful discussion between the business owners and engineering.
-For example, a scorecard metric for scalability could be expressed in green for meeting the defined criteria, yellow for failing to meet the defined criteria but actively implementing a planned remediation, or red for failing to meet the defined criteria with no plan or action.
+For example, a scorecard metric for scalability might be color-coded in a simple way.
+Green means meeting the defined criteria, yellow means failing to meet the defined criteria but actively implementing a planned remediation, and red means failing to meet the defined criteria with no plan or action.

 It's important to emphasize that these metrics should directly reflect business needs.